dead-claudia/m-iso/README.md

 ***This package is deprecated, as Mithril doesn't require a lot of modifications to implement this.***

+***UPDATE:*** I am considering resurrecting this project, since there are still things this could do that Mithril itself is likely not to support directly, but this could, because the rendering is abstracted:

+1. A potential renderer could be written to use native bindings to write desktop apps.
+2. A potential renderer could be written so this could render native views instead of HTML/etc.
+3. A potential renderer could use this to prerender client views, complete with controllers and remote requests.

+If I do, I will undeprecate on npm.
+In the meantime, it's republished, but deprecated, as a reservation.

+---

 [![Build Status](https://travis-ci.org/isiahmeadows/m-iso.svg)](https://travis-ci.org/isiahmeadows/m-iso)

 Mithril for the server side, done right.